sci-42ver/SICP_SDF/sicp_notes.md

   - > On the other hand, if we look closely, we can see time-related problems creeping into *functional models* as well ... it must interleave the two transaction streams in some way that is constrained by *``real time''* as perceived by Peter and Paul
 - > Unifying the object view with the functional view may have little to do with programming, but rather with fundamental epistemological issues. object -> assignment -> not functional.
-## @lec
+## lec
-TODO read stream lec since [wayback machine is hacked temporarily](https://www.theverge.com/2024/10/11/24268040/internet-archive-data-breach-outage-hacked).
+~~TODO read stream lec since [wayback machine is hacked temporarily](https://www.theverge.com/2024/10/11/24268040/internet-archive-data-breach-outage-hacked).~~
 ### 11
 - > operations
   See book